SachinAshish/ToolBox-Pro/containers.md

 ### Mongo_panel

--  It is a container which provides a user-interface for managing the mongo database
+-  It is a container which provides a user-interface for managing the mongo database during development

 -  Exposed at `localhost:8081` (like compass)